misd-service-development/drupal-cambridge-demo/README.md

 How to install
 --------------

+The demo site can be downloaded from GitHub (as a [ZIP](https://github.com/misd-service-development/drupal-cambridge-demo/archive/master.zip) or a [compressed TAR](https://github.com/misd-service-development/drupal-cambridge-demo/archive/master.tar.gz)).

-This demo site can be installed anywhere [Drupal 7 can normally run](https://www.drupal.org/requirements) (for the database it uses SQLite).
+It can be installed anywhere [Drupal 7 can normally run](https://www.drupal.org/requirements) (for the database it uses SQLite).
 To install, simply put it somewhere behind a server.

 For example, if you have Apache running locally you can put it in a folder called `drupal-demo` in your document root, then simply open `http://localhost/drupal-demo/` in your browser.